OneOfEleven/Si5351-I2C-data-decoder/README.md

 are with each step - wonderful for debugging code or reverse engineering someone else's unit (such as laser range measuring units).

+## Compiling

+Now have a Borland C++ Builder v6 version and a Qt version.

 ## Stuff

 <div align="center">